Ayushhgupta39/natively-cli/README.md

 ## 📦 Dependencies

-Nativly requires the following dependencies:
+Natively requires the following dependencies:

 - `react-native`
 - `nativewind` (or similar setup for Tailwind CSS in React Native)